SmokinCaterpillar/pypet/README.md

 a converter.

 Note that until the 0.1.0 version there still might be some changes to the API.
-Yet, with  0.1.0 I will guarantee a stable API :-)
+Yet, with  0.1.0 I will guarantee a stable API.

 I decided to integrate pypet first in my own research project before publishing the official 0.1.0 release.
 Thus, I have a more profound testing environment than only using unittests.
 The official 0.1.0 release is postponed to beginning of next year or end of this year.
-However, feel free to use this beta version and feel free to give feedback, suggestion,s and report bugs.
+However, feel free to use this beta version and feel free to give feedback, suggestions, and report bugs.
 Either write my an email (robert.meyer (at) ni.tu-berlin.de) or use github (https://github.com/SmokinCaterpillar/pypet) issues :-)

 Thanks!